-Between 2010 and 2013 we made it possible for poor households in India to replace their inefficient incandescent light bulbs (ICL) with more than 8.6 million CFLs are an old technology and we are now transitioning to the distribution of leading edge LED lighting in South Asia.
+Between 2010 and 2013 CQC made it possible for poor households in India to replace their inefficient incandescent light bulbs (ICL) with CFLs.
+We distributed more than 8.6 million CFLs in this period.
+However, CFLs are now an old technology and we are now transitioning to the distribution of leading-edge long-life LED lighting for households in South Asia.

 INDIA: Changing Light-Changing Lives